 Hope this article helps and may you have a peaceful meal time! 🙂

 P.S.
 Wish to unleash your child’s potential in only 15 minutes a day?
-Check out my new web-store at:
+Check out my online workshop at:

 Disclaimer: The above is sharing from my personal experiences with my children, and is not substitute for medical advice.